FreePYQ logoFreePYQ

 Explanation:

 The absolute refractive index is defined as the ratio of the speed of light in a vacuum to its speed in the medium.
 Since light slows down in a medium compared to a vacuum, this ratio is always greater than 1.
-Thus, option C is correct.
+So, option C is correct.
 Options A and B are incorrect because the refractive index cannot be equal to or less than 1 in standard conditions.
 Option D is invalid as refractive index values are positive.

 Question 16